 Two cars collided—what was the matter?

-With weather conditions and the festive race,
+With the weather conditions and the festive race,

 Came hurried decisions and risky haste.